lfvergara/viajesetnicos/wp-content/plugins/wp-google-maps/readme.txt

 Requires at least: 3.5
 Tested up to: 5.8
 Requires PHP: 5.3
-Stable tag: 8.1.18
+Stable tag: 8.1.19
 License: GPLv2

 The easiest to use Google maps plugin!
 Create a custom Google map, store locator or map widget with high quality markers containing categories, descriptions, images and links.

 == Description ==

-The easiest to use Google Maps and Open Layers Maps plugin!
+The easiest to use Google Maps and Open Layers Map plugin!

 Add a customized Google map or Store Locator to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
 Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!